 - 16 ounces butterscotch chips

-- Pour melted butterscotch chips over noodle mixture and stir to combine and coat.
+Pour the melted butterscotch over the noodles and peanuts.
+Use a spatula or your hands to stir the mixture, making sure the noodles and peanuts are completely coated in butterscotch.
 (If the mixture seems too dry, add more melted butterscotch.)

-Click on any picture or the link below it to see your favorite cookies!
+Click on any link below it to see your favorite cookies!